Scientific Research Red Light Therapy

 https://pmc.ncbi.nlm.nih.gov/articles/PMC7673843/

-• Intervention: Systemic PBM (whole-body or transcranial).
+• Intervention: Systemic PBM (transcranial and peripheral).

-• Type: Narrative review.
+• Study type: Narrative review.

 4. Clinical pilot studies — thyroiditis, thyroid nodules, reproductive medicine (Hernández-Bule 2024)